violeae/muse/README.md

 where any reference will be looked up from the current node to the root (global settings) where channels are assigned only on initialisation.
 However channel 9 (0-index) will produce drums/percussions so it is skipped.
 So if more than 15 nodes are playing at the same time, there may be some distortions.

-Note this is not completely supported yet, as operations after braces may be skipped, and I am working on it.

 **quit**: Quiting the program.

 ## Usage